-Goodwill is defined as a surplus of the purchasing price over the fair value of the assets, liabilities and contingent liabilities of the acquired subsidiary, associate or a unit under joint control.
+Goodwill arising in a business combination is recognized in the amount of the excess of the consideration transferred over the fair value of the identified assets, liabilities and contingent liabilities at the date of acquisition.
 Goodwill at initial recognition is carried at purchase price reduced by any accumulated impairment losses.
 Impairment is determined by estimating the recoverable value of the cash generating unit, to which given goodwill pertains.
-If the recoverable value of the cash generating unit is lower than the carrying amount an impairment charge is made.
+If the recoverable value of the cash generating unit is lower than the carrying amount, an impairment charge is made.
 Impairment identified in the course of such tests is not subject to subsequent adjustments.